Jerry-spec-code/OpenCV-Sudoku-Solver/README.md

 # OpenCV-Sudoku-Solver

 # What is it?
-The computer vision sudoku solver is a web application that takes an image of an unsolved sudoku puzzle as input and outputs a valid solution using Flask to deploy the application on Google App Engine.
+A Flask/React application that takes an image of an unsolved sudoku puzzle as input and outputs a valid solution.

-## Languages used:
+## Languages/Frameworks used:
 1. Python
-2. Java
+2. TypeScript
 3. HTML/CSS
+4. Java
+5. Flask
+6. React
+7. Material-UI

 ## Key features:
 1. The user uploads an image of an unsolved sudoku puzzle and clicks 'solve' when uploaded.